grandcircusco/cheatsheets/csharp/dapper_mvc.md

 ### 8. Add a controller

+Add a controller for each model class.
+Make sure you capitalize "C" in the filename.

+Add a using statement with the namespace of your models.

 **Note: (You might need to add your model path to the controller file's ```using``` lines as in ```using BusinessDemo.Models;```.)**

 IMPORTANT!
 Name your controller file without a "1" after the word Controller.
 The default has a 1 because it tries to use HomeController.cs, which already exists.